praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

 Make sure that the plug-ins are working.

-1. Open the [We.Retail site](https://aem.enablementadobe.com/content/we-retail/us/en.html) in your Chrome browser, then click the Debugger icon to open the Adobe Experience Cloud Debugger.
+1. Open the [We.Retail site](https://aem.enablementadobe.com/content/we-retail/us/en.html) in your [!DNL Chrome] browser, then click the [!UICONTROL Debugger] icon to open the [!DNL Adobe Experience Cloud Debugger].
-1. Click to the Analytics tab and expand your report suite.
+1. Click to the [!UICONTROL Analytics] tab and expand your report suite.

-   Notice the Analytics hit does not have a Campaign variable.
+   Notice the [!DNL Analytics] hit does not have a Campaign variable.

-1. Leaving the Debugger open, go back to the We.Retail site and add `?cid=1234` to the URL, then press **[!UICONTROL Enter]** to refresh the page with that query string included.
+1. Leaving the [!DNL Debugger] open, go back to the We.Retail site and add `?cid=1234` to the URL, then press **[!UICONTROL Enter]** to refresh the page with that query string included.

    ![](/help/assets/analytics-cidadded.png)

-1. Check the Debugger and confirm that there is a second Analytics request with a Campaign variable set to 1234.
+1. Check the [!DNL Debugger] and confirm that there is a second [!DNL Analytics] request with a [!DNL Campaign] variable set to 1234.

    ![](/help/assets/analytics-getqueryparam1.png)

 1. Go back and refresh the We.Retail page again, with the query string still in the URL.
-1. Check the next hit in the Debugger.
+1. Check the next hit in the [!DNL Debugger].

-   The Campaign variable should **not** be present, because the getValOnce plug-in has made sure that it isn't duplicated to look like another person came in from the campaign tracking code.
+   The [!DNL Campaign] variable should **not** be present, because the getValOnce plug-in has made sure that it isn't duplicated to look like another person came in from the campaign tracking code.

 ### Rule Validation: Product, Cart, and Checkout flow

 ![](/help/assets/analytics-getqueryparam2.png)

 You can test this over and over by changing the value of the `cid` parameter in the query string.
-The Campaign variable should only be there if it is the **first** time you run the page with the value.
-If you are not seeing the Campaign value in the debugger, simply change the value of the `cid` in the query string of the URL and press **[!UICONTROL Enter]** to see it again in the debugger.
-There are actually a few different ways to fetch a parameter out of the query string of the URL, including in the Analytics extension configuration.
+The [!DNL Campaign] variable should only be there if it is the **first** time you run the page with the value.
+If you are not seeing the [!DNL Campaign] value in the debugger, simply change the value of the `cid` in the query string of the URL and press **[!UICONTROL Enter]** to see it again in the [!DNL Debugger].
+There are actually a few different ways to fetch a parameter out of the query string of the URL, including in the [!DNL Analytics] extension configuration.
 However, in these other non-plug-in options, they don't provide the ability to stop unnecessary duplication, as you have done here with the `getValOnce` plug-in.
 This is a common method, but you should determine which method works best for you and your needs.

-You have completed the Analytics tutorials.
-Of course, there are many other things that you can do to enhance your Analytics implementation, but these tutorials have demonstrated some of the core skills needed to implement Analytics.
+You have completed the [!DNL Analytics] tutorials.
+Of course, there are many other things that you can do to enhance your [!DNL Analytics] implementation, but these tutorials have demonstrated some of the core skills needed to implement [!DNL Analytics].